digithree/sensor_log/readme.md

 ### Description

-An app which logs 24 hours of temperature sensor readings with display display.
+An app which logs 24 hours of environmental sensor readings with display.
 Made for the Zero Gecko Dev kit with Weatherstation Sensor add-on.

 ## Operation

-When the app starts you will be presented with a blank screen.
-This is because the display is in sleep mode to conserve power.
-To wake up the display, press the PB_0 button or make a swipe gesture in front of the sensor add-on panel.

-Even when the display is asleep, the device takes a periodic sensor reading.
-Currently this is set to every 15 minutes.
-The sensor data log buffer size is set to 96 which gives an exact 24 hour log of data.

-The screen will display for 10 seconds from last button or gesture input before going to sleep again.
-On the display you will see the temperature plot on the top of the screen.
-A solid line axis shows the graph left edge and the zero degrees line (temperature is in Celcius).
-Every 5 degrees there is a tick and dotted vertical line; every 10 degrees the tick is bigger and dotted line denser.
-The temperature plot is plotted with a solid pixel.

-Below the graph is additional information.
-An up-facing arrow shows the current plot position.
-Temperature is stored with a moving wrap around pointer.
-Additionally the current temperature is displayed in text, as is the device up time.
+### Sensors

+Five kinds of sensor data are recorded.
+Each has a one character abreviation used in the app, shown in square brackets.

+1. [T]emperature (Celcius)
+2. [R]elative Humidity (in percent)
+3. [U]ltraviolet light (UV index: 1 to 11+)
+4. [V]isible light (adjusted lux)
+5. [I]nfrared light (adjusted lux)

+### Measurement

+A reading of each data category is recorded every 15 minutes.
+24 hours of data is stored, data is overwritten.
+The app is extremely low power and will run for a long time when switched on continuously.

+### Display

+There are four data viewing screens.
+The PB0 button switches to the first screen and the PB1 button cycles through each screen, one pre press.
+The screen will sleep after 5 seconds of on time and either button wakes the screen up.

+#### Screen 1: quadrant display

+Shows: temperature, relative humidity, visible light, infrared.

+You will see four concentric circles of 15 pixel radius = 60 pixels total.
+Sensor values are scaled along the axies starting in the centre:

+1. temperature pointing up, scaled between 10 and 30 degrees
+2. relative humidity pointing right, scaled between 40 and 80 percent
+3. visible light pointing right, scaled between 0 and 100
+3. infrared light pointing right, scaled between 0 and 100

+Lines are drawn between each of the points to imply an area as a different way to look at the data.

+### Screen 2: last 4 hour overview

+Shows: all

+A graph of each of the 5 sensor readings with a short history of the last four hours is shown.
+Each graph has vertical (value) ticks and tick numbers showing.
+Additionally the latest value is shown in text

+### Screen 3: temperature vs. relative humidity

+Shows: temperature, realtive humidity

+A full 24 hour graph of temperature and humidity is shown.
+Vertical (value) ticks and values are shown, as well as horizontal (time) ticks on the graph, divided into hours and half hours.
+The left-most value is the 0th hour recording, i.e. the time when the device was started.
+The last write location is shown with a double vertical arrow in the vertical centre.
+The last value for each data reading is also show in the vertical centre.

+### Screen 4: visible light vs. infrared light

+Shows: visible light, infrared light

+This is the same as screen 3 except for these sensor data readings.

 ## Energy consumption

 Silicon Labs have build the dev kit, and all their products, with energy consumption in mind.
-Using the Simplicity Studio profiler, the energy score is about 5.2 out of 10 when idle for a few minutes.
+Using the Simplicity Studio profiler, the energy score is about 5 out of 10 when idle for a few minutes.

 I have yet to test how long it will run with 2032 coin cell battery.
 It's not clear to me yet what the energy scores mean.